Skip to main content

 • You want complete control over the cut sheet

 With a half cow, you get the full range of cuts from one side of the animal: steaks, roasts, ribs, brisket, and ground beef.
 You fill out the cut sheet yourself, choosing steak thickness, roast sizes, and how much gets turned into ground beef.
+You'll need a 10 cubic foot chest freezer - see our freezer calculator for dimensions.

 What Cuts Do You Actually Get?